Mark McGrath: Television career

 McGrath is a three-time champion of Rock & Roll Jeopardy! on VH1.
-In the finals he won against Dave Mustaine of Megadeth and Gary Dell'Abate of The Howard Stern Show.
+In the finals, he won against Dave Mustaine of Megadeth and Gary Dell'Abate of The Howard Stern Show.
 He and his band Sugar Ray performed as themselves in the 2002 Scooby-Doo movie, starring Freddie Prinze Jr. and Sarah Michelle Gellar.
 In 2004, he and his band performed in the series Las Vegas (Season 1, Episode 19).

-In 2004, McGrath began his work as co-host of the Extra television show on September 13, after a producer had noticed his work hosting various VH1 and MTV programs, and asked him to join.
+In 2004, McGrath began his work as co-host of the Extra television show on September 13, after a producer noticed his work hosting various VH1 and MTV programs and asked him to join.
 McGrath left the show in July 2008 to focus on his music career.

-He served as a guest judge for American Idol auditions that were aired in early 2005.
+He served as a guest judge for American Idol auditions aired in early 2005.
 He was a guest star in a 2005 episode of Law and Order: SVU.
-McGrath received the part of Dex Lawson on The WB show Charmed in 2005, but he ultimately turned it down due to scheduling conflicts, and he was replaced by Jason Lewis.
+McGrath received the part of Dex Lawson on The WB show Charmed in 2005, but he ultimately turned it down due to scheduling conflicts, and Jason Lewis replaced him.
 McGrath was the host of Pussycat Dolls Present: The Search for the Next Doll (2007) and Pussycat Dolls Present: Girlicious (2008).

-In 2010, McGrath began hosting the third season of Don't Forget the Lyrics which aired on syndication.
-He appeared on The Celebrity Apprentice Season 4 which premiered in March 2011, where he was fired in week six and finished in tenth place.
+In 2010, McGrath began hosting the third season of Don't Forget the Lyrics, which aired on syndication.
+He appeared on The Celebrity Apprentice Season 4, which premiered in March 2011, where he was fired in week six and finished in tenth place.

-In 2013, he appeared on Celebrity Wife Swap and the penultimate episode of The Office.
+In 2013, he appeared on Celebrity Wife Swap and the penultimate episode, "A.A.R.M.", of The Office.
 McGrath continued his TV appearances in 2014 and 2015 by guest starring on The Neighbors and Workaholics.
-McGrath also hosted truTv's Killer Karaoke and starring in Sharknado 2: The Second One.
-In 2016, he appeared in the pilot episode of Lady Dynamite portraying himself.
+McGrath also hosted truTv's Killer Karaoke and starred in Sharknado 2: The Second One.
+In 2016, he appeared in the pilot episode of Lady Dynamite, portraying himself.

 In 2018, he was announced as one of the eleven houseguests to be competing on the first American edition of Celebrity Big Brother.
 He finished in third place, tied with Ariadna Gutiérrez.
 McGrath also appeared in the second season as a special guest.

 In 2021, McGrath competed on the fifth season of The Masked Singer as the wild card contestant "Orca".
 Also in 2021, he became the host and narrator of the documentary television series Dark Side of the 90s.

 On December 19, 2022, McGrath appeared on the first episode of the American version of “The Wheel”.
 He was one of the celebrities helping the contestants win money.

+In 2023, he became the host and narrator of the documentary television series Dark Side of the 2000s.